ibm-cloud-docs/dr-automation-powervs/command-reference.md

 `--resource-instance` (string)
 :   The uniquie identifier of the associated IBM Cloud resource instance.

-`--secondary-workspace-id` (string)
-:   The unique identifier of the secondary workspace used for the disaster recovery.

 `--secret` (string)
 :   The secret name or identifier used for retrieving credentials from secrets manager.